Introduction to Defect

 The defect is said to be discovered when it is brought to everyone’s attention.
 The development team after the analysis is accepted by the development team to be fixed.
 Here it needs to be checked before they become a blocker.
 Once the testing team finds the defect it is the responsibility of the tester to inform the development team and make sure that the defect is acknowledged.
 Once the acknowledgment is received then they can continue further with the defect to validate it and provide a fix for it.

 Once the bug is reported the development team must move towards its resolution.
 They must analyze and then prioritize fixing the defect found.
 Priority of defect can be set if the impact is more.
 The defects having higher priority are resolved first and the ones with lower priority are resolved later.
 The developer must fix it and then inform the tester about the fix.
 They can understand the cause of the defect when this activity is performed.
 All defects that are generated must be categorized systematically.
 The critical ones must be fixed immediately.
 The defects which have high priority must be also fixed as they impact the main functionalities of the product.
-The defect should have a minimal deviation from its requirement.
+It should have a minimal deviation from its requirement.
 Such types must be medium.
 The defect which can have minor implication should be marked as low.

 5. Process Improvement